-Along with the Emergency Preparedness Planning Guide for Utah Schools being mandated in Administrative Rule R277-400, it is considered a guideline for best practice relative to Utah K-12 public school safety and security.
+Along with the State of Utah Emergency Preparedness Planning Guide for Utah Schools being mandated in the Utah Office of Administrative Rules R277-400: School Facility Emergency and Safety, it is considered a guideline for best practice relative to Utah K-12 public school safety and security.
 The Safety and Security website provides additional links to information and examples considered best practice for school facilities.

-If you have any questions about facility or safety best practice for K-12 public schools, please feel free to contact School Construction at email@example.com.
+If you have any questions about facility or safety best practices for K-12 public schools, please feel free to contact School Construction at email@example.com.

 Major topics include long-range planning; the role and responsibilities of the School District Building Official (SDBO) and Charter School Board Building Official (CSBBO); school site issues such as size and location, pupil transportation into and away from the school, geologic hazards, environmental impact, acquisition and development, as well as coordination with the local municipality and county; plan development issues such as educational specifications, selection of architects/engineers, facility design, and plan reviews; value engineering and life-cycle costing; structural, energy; fire marshal plan reviews; the construction bidding process; the construction inspection process; and maintenance and operation of buildings after construction.

 The resource manual is comprised of various chapters which are listed below: